Vijay Hazare Trophy

 The BCCI’s domestic match-fee structure remains one of the strongest in world cricket.
 The last officially published numbers for senior men’s List A cricket place match fees at INR 36,000 per game for senior players, with higher slabs for those with significant international experience.

-Overall, the 2026‑2027 Vijay Hazare Trophy shapes up as a crisp, competitive and culturally rich edition, with a clear Elite‑first spotlight and a Plate competition that continues to offer meaningful upward mobility.
+Overall, the 2026-2027 Vijay Hazare Trophy shapes up as a crisp, competitive and culturally rich edition, with a clear Elite-first spotlight and a Plate competition that continues to offer meaningful upward mobility.
 The confirmed dates, venues and structure point to a tournament designed for both cricketing clarity and fan engagement, and the blend of familiar centres with a Vizag finale adds a fresh flavour to the season.
-For Indian fans and bettors tracking form, momentum and squad balance, this edition promises a month of high‑quality domestic one‑day cricket with genuine selection stakes and plenty of prediction angles.
+For Indian fans tracking form, momentum and squad balance, this edition promises a month of high-quality domestic one-day cricket with genuine selection stakes and plenty of memorable cricketing moments.

 Previous Seasons